Danielle Galligan: Television and film

 In her early career, Galligan featured in short films such as Strangers in the Park, Pernicio, Beautiful Youth, and Break Us.
 She won best actress at the Short+Sweet Film Festival and best duo alongside Mark Lawrence at the 6 on Nebraska Film Festival for Strangers in the Park, which she co-wrote.
 She received nominations from the Richard Harris Film Festival and the Underground Cinema Festival for her role in Pernicio.

 Galligan made her television debut in 2019 with guest roles in Game of Thrones and Krypton.
 She landed her first major television role as Nina Zenik in the Netflix series Shadow and Bone, an adaptation of fantasy book series The Grisha Trilogy and the Six of Crows Duology by Leigh Bardugo, which premiered in 2021.
-Galligan made her feature film debut as Naomi in Who We Love, a remake of the 2016 short film Lily.
+A recurring character in season 1, Galligan was promoted to series regular for season 2, Galligan made her feature film debut as Naomi in Who We Love, a remake of the 2016 short film Lily.

+Galligan would then reunite with Éanna Hardwicke for the film Lakelands; they jointly won the Bingham Ray New Talent Award at the Galway Film Fleadh and both received IFTA nominations.
+Galligan also appeared in the RTÉ crime drama Kin as Molly and the television film Every Five Miles.
+In 2023, she had a main role as Mallory Markum in the dark comedy series Obituary with Siobhán Cullen, which was released on RTÉ in Ireland and Hulu in the US.
+For her performance, Galligan received an IFTA nomination for Best Actress in a Supporting Role.

 Other media

 Galligan has participated in RTÉ radio dramas such as The Playboy of the Western World and Hecuba by Marina Carr.
+She also stars in the audible original vampire-apocalypse audio drama Impact Winter: Season 2 by Travis Beacham alongside a full cast.